I continue my relentless sailing through the crowded sea of protein powder supplements, one taste-testing nutrient analysis at a time.

-* Sucralose – also known as Splenda, it’s an artificial sweetener that the FDA approved yet its safety is oft-questioned by other health authorities.
+* Sucralose – also known as Splenda, it’s an artificial sweetener that the FDA approved yet its safety is among health authorities& nutritionists.
 (6)

-* Acesulfame Potassium – another artificial sweetener questioned by some nutrition researchers.
+* Acesulfame Potassium – another FDA-approved artificial sweetener whose use is questioned by some nutrition researchers but OK’d by others.
 (7)

 MusclePharm adds extra amounts of 4 amino acids to their Combat Protein Powder during manufacturing, beyond what naturally comes from the proteins in it.